VedantPatil1304/V4-ResumeBuilder/README.md

 ## 🖨️ Print Tip

--💡 When printing/downloading the resume, uncheck "Headers and footers" in your browser's print dialog to remove extra URL/date info.
+-💡 When printing/downloading the resume, uncheck "Headers and footers" in your browser's print dialog to remove extra URL/date info if needed .

 ---